-Down in Florida, it may be caused from a rainstorm that the roof just couldn’t support anymore.
+Down in Florida, it may be caused by a rainstorm that the roof just couldn’t support anymore.
 Up north in New York, the pipes may have frozen over and burst.
 Out in California, it is possible that an earthquake caused them to crack.
-Whatever the reason is, broken pipes area a huge problem.
+Whatever the reason is, broken pipes are a huge problem.

 Changes in pressure over time can cause the pipes to break, leak, and subsequently damage your valuables.
 Your furniture, appliances, carpets, rugs, and even clothes can all be damaged in a broken pipe accident.
 Small leaks can go unnoticed for long periods of time, therefore causing more serious deterioration.

 Unfortunately, in many cases pipes may become damaged and broken simply due to age.

 Whenever you’re dealing with any kind of water damage, the best thing you can do is locate the problem quickly.
 The sooner the leak is detected, the easier it may be to save your possessions.
 By starting the clean-up process as soon as possible, you can help save furniture, carpets, rugs, clothes and other valuables.

 Oftentimes, by taking necessary precautions, you can prevent the event from happening altogether.
 Try to keep an eye on the pipes in your home or business before and after a freeze or storm.
 By being proactive, you can save yourself a lot of time, money, and stress.

 One option you may want to invest in is an alarm system that detects moisture.
 A flood sensor will sound the alarm when it is covered in water, therefore letting you know almost immediately that there is an issue.
 Also, it is always a good idea to have a game plan in place.

 Steps You Can Take